MicrosoftDocs/memdocs/memdocs/configmgr/core/understand/fundamentals-of-compliance.md

 - **Device Compliance Enforcement**: Enforces device compliance policies to meet organizational security requirements.
 See [Device Compliance Policies](/mem/intune/protect/device-compliance-get-started).

 For more information about Intune compliance capabilities, visit the [Microsoft Intune documentation](/mem/intune).
+> [!NOTE]
-For more information about how to concurrently manage Windows 10 or later devices by using both Configuration Manager and Microsoft Intune, see [What is co-management?](/mem/configmgr/comanage/overview).
+> For more information about how to concurrently manage Windows 10 or later devices by using both Configuration Manager and Microsoft Intune, see [What is co-management?](/mem/configmgr/comanage/overview).

 ## Data encryption